Home 9 Conditions Treated 9 Hemiplegic Migraine

 Headache Practitioners assist in identifying triggers and making appropriate lifestyle modifications, such as managing stress, maintaining regular sleep patterns, and avoiding known triggers, can help reduce the frequency of hemiplegic migraine attacks.

-Manual therapy treatment to desensitise the brainstem has been effective in managing the condition (link to migraine info sheet).
+Manual therapy treatment to desensitise the brainstem has been effective in managing the condition.
 Education and support in recognizing symptoms, managing attacks, guidance in coping strategies and seeking medical help when needed, is important.

 • This field is for validation purposes and should be left unchanged.